MrMinemeet/Eugen/README.md

 # Differences to Kilian
 * `/reload` command to manually reload the calendar file and automatic reload every 24h.
 * Created channels under the `KUSSS` category are sorted by their name in ascending order.
 * Places KUSSS url into the channel topic.
-(TODO: Add exam info)
 * No explicit `/ping` command in order to mention specific users.
 The roles are channel based and therefore a normal `@everyone` or `@here` inside the channel is sufficient.